thefriendlydev/bluedoor/README.md

 # WordPress Starter Theme

-This theme has been designed and coded by [Online Clarity](http://onlineclarity.ca) to use for as a Wordpress Starter Theme
+This theme has been designed and coded by [Online Clarity](http://onlineclarity.ca) to use as a Wordpress Starter Theme

 ### Requirements